derekenos/htmlephant/README.md

     ])
 ])

-# Invoke the instance to get an HTML character generator
-# for it and its children.
+# Get an HTML character generator for the element and its children.
-gen = el()
+gen = el.html()
 ```

 ### Consume a few characters